JAWS Scripts For TeamTalk Qt

 As you Up and Down arrow through a chat history window, JAWS will produce a small click sound when you encounter the top or bottom of history.

 Message date and time stamps can be ignored during navigation through chat history even when displayed by TeamTalk.
 This feature is toggled on and off in the JAWS Quick Settings dialog (JAWSKey+V) with the "Suppress message date and time stamps when shown by TeamTalk" option.
 The JAWS SayLine command, Insert+Up, will speak the stamps regardless of this setting.
 Typing that command twice will, as usual in JAWS, spell the line but then will honor the suppress-stamps setting for convenience.
+Note that some types of entries in a message chat window may not have their stamps suppressed even when this option is in effect.
+Such entries include message of the day, this user joining a channel, and server name entries.
+At this writing, these are not formatted with the leading asterisk (*) that appears before most system message entries.

 The scripts improve JAWS' reporting of correct information for Left and Right arrows, Backspace, Delete, etc. in an edit box.
 This does not work in a password box, however.
 For these, JAWS will report the number of asterisks shown.